 - Financial Services Trade Bodies and Professional Associations

-- Academics and researchers in governance, stewardship, ethics, conduct and compliance in the banking, investment and pensions space; and more
+- Academics and researchers in governance, stewardship, ethics, conduct and compliance throughout the financial services sector.

 We will be using interactive Zoom, a highly effective online platform which means we can run this symposium as an ultra-convenient and wonderfully efficient event; all this, without you needing to leave your home or office.

 You’ll just need access to a computer with Broadband connection.

 We will be structuring the event in such a way that it will be as engaging and as interactive as we can possibly make it.
 We’ll be working hard to create as “life-like” an event as possible, with every opportunity taken to create interaction and engagement.

 There will be several presentations with Q&A sessions and an open discussion and debate session towards the end.

 Here’s the programme and timings, so far*

 Welcome to the symposium, introductions and initial exploration of the main issues; plus “Why we must rebuild trustworthiness and confidence in financial services; and how we can do it” by

 Founder, Transparency Task Force; Governor, Pensions Policy Institute; former Founding Chair, Friends of Automatic Enrolment; former Founding Chair, Association of Member Nominated Trustees.